24900616/FULL_ADDER_SUBTRACTOR/README.md

 Borrow out = A'Bin + A'B + BBin

 **Truthtable**

 ![image](https://github.com/user-attachments/assets/6d5c25cf-b189-4536-9a34-902ae2d56766)

 **Procedure**

-Write the detailed procedure here
+1.Type the program in Quartus software.
+2.Compile and run the program.
+3.Generate the RTL schematic and save the logic diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.
+5.For different input combinations generate the timing diagram.

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by:Swetha.k  RegisterNumber:24900616
+Developed by:  Swetha.k  RegisterNumber:  24900616
 ```
+FULL ADDER

 module fa(a,b,cin,sum,carry);
 input a,b,cin;
 output sum,carry;